Is Manila Worth Visiting? What First-Time Visitors Should Know

 Philippine beach and nature destinations are legendary, and rightly so.

-However, Philippines cities--especially the capital of Manila, ironically--are rarely on anyone's bucket list.
+But Philippines cities—including the capital, Manila—are rarely on anyone’s bucket list.

 Here’s whether Manila is worth visiting

 Manila is not the most exciting city in Asia, but it’s much more than just a gateway to exotic locales.
 It is worth visiting for a few days if you want to see a complex metropolis with tons of under-the-radar attractions.
 Manila’s congestion and chaos are pretty intense, but savvy visitors can often avoid the worst of them.